 - 2% cash back on every purchase - 1% when you buy + 1% when you pay

-- Intro fee 3% of each transfer ($5 min) completed within the first 4 months of account opening.
-After that, 5% of each transfer ($5 min).
+- There is an intro balance transfer fee of 3% of each transfer (minimum $5) completed within the first 4 months of account opening.
+After that, your fee will be 5% of each transfer (minimum $5)

 - No annual fee